 One large completed project is Briarcliff’s new water pump station on the Catskill aqueduct in Tarrytown.
 It is a real boon to the Village as it helps Briarcliff to overcome the hurdle of meeting the water demands of it residents.
 Whatever kinks in the new system there were, went unnoticed by the residents and the system is currently operating smoothly.

-Briarcliff hopes to secure more back-up water sources in the future.
+Briarcliff plans to use Portable Water Storage Tanks to secure more back-up water sources in the future.

 Ed Torhan hopes that the residents will be more conservative with their lawn watering this summer.
 During the winter Briarcliff uses 1 million gallons of water a day.
 During the summer months that number jumps to 3 million gallons.
 Torhan estimates that if every household could cut back water usage in the summer by at least 30%, it would help the environment and the Village as well.